awortmann/awortmann.github.io/_pages/preprints.md

 ---

-## Towards a Unifying Reference Model for Digital Twins of Cyber-Physical Systems
+## Towards a Unifying Reference Model for Digital Twins of Cyber-Physical Systems (ETFA 2025)

 Digital twins are sophisticated software systems for the representation, monitoring, and control of cyber-physical systems, including automotive, avionics, smart manufacturing, and many more.
 Existing definitions and reference models of digital twins are overly abstract, impeding their comprehensive understanding and implementation guidance.
 Consequently, a significant gap emerges between abstract concepts and their industrial implementations.
 We analyze popular reference models for digital twins and combine these into a significantly detailed unifying reference model for digital twins that reduces the concept-implementation gap to facilitate their engineering in industrial practice.
 This enhances the understanding of the concepts of digital twins and their relationships and guides developers to implement digital twins effectively.